Orisha Gods and Goddesses

 elegua

-Sometimes, orisha Elegua is associated with Nino de Atocha because of its childlike image.
+Sometimes, orisha Elegua is associated with Nino de Atocha because of its childlike image, playing a significant role in santería practices.

 El Nino de Atocha/ Holy Infant of Atocha